 True annual cost (Year 1) $3,266 $2,352 Saves $914

-The "cheaper" 6% manager costs you almost 40% more in real money than a clean 7% manager — and that's before accounting for vacancy fees, cancellation fees, or eviction admin charges if any of those scenarios come up.
+The "cheaper" 6% manager costs you almost 40% more in real money than a clean 7% manager — and that's before accounting for cancellation fees or eviction admin charges if any of those scenarios come up.

 Why Tracy Landlords Are Especially Exposed to Hidden Fees